The Stefan problem and free targets of optimal Brownian martingale transport: Saturation property of the optimal target

-Before proceeding to the proof of above theorem, we state the following characterization of the instantly stopped portion for each cost types using the potential flow. \begin{corollary} For cost (I) and $E$ and $F$ as given in Theorem~\ref{thm:saturation} we have
+Before proceeding to the proof of above theorem, we state the following characterization of the instantly stopped portion for each cost types using the potential flow. \begin{corollary} For costs of type (I) {\red and (II)}, and $E$ and $F$ as given in Theorem~\ref{thm:saturation} we have